MediaComem/comem-archidep/ex/sftp-deployment.md

 > application to its database.
 You, the system administrator, should be the only
 > person who knows that password.

-## Upload the application
+## :exclamation: Upload the application

-Use an SFTP client like [FileZilla][filezilla] to upload the application to the server.
+**On your local machine**, use an SFTP client like [FileZilla][filezilla] to upload the application to the server.

-Connect to your server first, using your SSH public key for authentication.
-Then copy the application to `/home/john_doe/todolist`.
+Connect the SFTP client to your server using your SSH public key for authentication.
+Then copy the application to `/home/john_doe/todolist` (replacing `john_doe` with your Unix username).

-## Initialize the database
+## :exclamation: Initialize the database

-Go into the uploaded directory on the server:
+**Connect to your server** and go into the uploaded directory:

 ```bash
 $> hostname